Course Outline

 Testing and Evaluating Machine Learning Algorithms for Government

-• Generalization, overfitting, and model validation in a government context
+• Understanding generalization, overfitting, and model validation in government contexts

 • Evaluation strategies: holdout, cross-validation, bootstrapping

-• Metrics for regression: Mean Error (ME), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Percentage Error (MAPE)
+• Metrics for regression analysis: Mean Error (ME), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Percentage Error (MAPE)

 • Metrics for classification: accuracy, confusion matrix, handling unbalanced classes